entelecheia/lecture/_sources/lectures/mlops/auth-enc-sign.md

 SSH provides several benefits for Git and GitHub operations, including:

-1. Security: SSH encrypts the communication between the local machine and the remote repository, protecting sensitive data and ensuring that the connection remains secure even on unsecured networks.
+1.  **Security**: SSH encrypts the communication between the local machine and the remote repository, protecting sensitive data and ensuring that the connection remains secure even on unsecured networks.
-2. Authentication: SSH enables the use of public-key authentication, which is a stronger and more convenient method of authentication compared to using a username and password.
+2.  **Authentication**: SSH enables the use of public-key authentication, which is a stronger and more convenient method of authentication compared to using a username and password.
-3. Ease of use: Once the SSH keys are set up, users can perform Git operations without entering their credentials repeatedly, streamlining the development workflow.
+3.  **Ease of use**: Once the SSH keys are set up, users can perform Git operations without entering their credentials repeatedly, streamlining the development workflow.

 ### B. Setting Up SSH for Git and GitHub Operations

 To set up SSH for Git and GitHub operations, follow these steps:

-1. Generate an SSH key pair: On your local machine, use the `ssh-keygen` command to generate an SSH key pair, consisting of a public key and a private key.
+1.  **Generate an SSH key pair**: On your local machine, use the `ssh-keygen` command to generate an SSH key pair, consisting of a public key and a private key.
 The public key will be shared with the remote Git repository, while the private key should be kept secure and confidential on your local machine.

 ```bash
 ssh-keygen -t ed25519 -C "your_email@example.com"
 ```

-2. Add the public key to your GitHub account: Log in to your GitHub account, go to Settings > SSH and GPG keys, and click on the "New SSH key" button.
+2.  **Add the public key to your GitHub account**: Log in to your GitHub account, go to Settings > SSH and GPG keys, and click on the "New SSH key" button.
 Provide a title for the key and paste the content of the public key file (typically named `id_ed25519.pub`) into the "Key" field.
 Save the new SSH key.
-3. Test the SSH connection: To verify that the SSH key has been correctly set up, run the following command:
+3.  **Test the SSH connection**: To verify that the SSH key has been correctly set up, run the following command:

 ```bash
 ssh -T git@github.com